gatsbyjs/gatsby/docs/blog/2019-02-27-reactiflux-q-and-a/index.md

 ---

-**Q:** Do you hope or believe that gatsby (and JAM-stack in general), headless CMS's and microservices will overcome rigid and outdated WordPress sites and architecture? — max
+**Q:** Do you hope or believe that Gatsby (and JAM-stack in general), headless CMS's and microservices will overcome rigid and outdated WordPress sites and architecture? — max

 **A:** Yup!
 That's why I started [the Gatsby OSS project and company](/blog/2018-05-24-launching-new-gatsby-company/)!
 CMSs we're designed in the late 1990s and are very outdated for today's cloud/serverless computing environment.
 We want Gatsby to be able to replace CMSs.